tjfontaine/smith/README.md

 `smith`.
 If you want to overlay additional files or symlinks, simply place them into a directory called `rootfs` beside smith.yaml.

+Please consult the documentation for a list of all relevant fields for [smith.yaml](docs/smith-config-file.md)

 If you are building the same container multiple times without editing the package line, the `-f` parameter will rebuild the container without reinstalling the package.